-Recent LGBTIQ victories in Taiwan, Province of China, and Nepal hint towards the possibility of same-sex marriage or legislation on civil union registration within the next few years.
+Recent LGBTIQ victories in Taiwan and Nepal hint towards the possibility of same-sex marriage or legislation on civil union registration within the next few years.
 If all goes as planned, these progressive countries will be the first in Asia to codify policies allowing for same-sex marriage.

 Nepal’s constitution recently issued protections for sexual minorities, however, has maintained a stance against same-sex marriage since a 2007 court ruling.
 Despite this, the Nepalese LGBTIQ community are optimistic towards progress.
 Nepal is one of only few Asian countries protecting LGBTIQ people under hate crime legislation.
 Many hope that within the next several years, the country’s tolerant views will gradually pave the way to legislation allowing same-sex couples to marry or access civil union registry.
 By identifying LGBTIQ individuals as a minority community protected under the law, there is widespread optimism that freedom to marry will ensue.